Undergraduate and master's degrees for humanitarian and development health careers

 These programs, however, are often focused on the health context and health systems of the countries where they are offered and barely touch on global health or humanitarian health action in any depth.
 At most, they might offer an elective related to health in humanitarian contexts.
 Such courses typically cover only basic aspects of humanitarian architecture (such as humanitarian actors or the humanitarian coordination system) and briefly address some health priorities in humanitarian settings.

-Masters and diplomas in global health and humanitarian health
+Master's and diplomas in global health and humanitarian health

 Depending on the curriculum, these educational programs may also cover topics related to the health issues of refugees, health and conflict, health in relation to poverty and development, climate change, disasters, and gender inequality as a determinant of health.